Hatsune Miku: Project Diva X: Gameplay

 The core gameplay is of a similar play style to Hatsune Miku: Project DIVA F, removing the double star notes and link stars introduced in Hatsune Miku: Project DIVA F 2nd.
 The game also introduces "rush notes", for which the player is to rapidly press the corresponding button in order to increase their score.
 A new "Cloud Request / Live Quest" mode takes center focus over the traditional free play mode.
 The game now centers around the "home" menu, which is an adapted version of earlier titles "diva room", where the player can interact with the Vocaloids.
 "Home" also replaces the traditional main menu.
+As in Project Diva F 2nd, lyric subtitles can be shown in either Japanese (Kanji or Romaji), English or Chinese, depending on the version.

 Cloud Request / Live Quest Mode involves the player completing quests by playing songs.
 In between missions, short interactions and visual novel style dialogues may play out between the player and Vocaloids.
 The mode consists of two main types of quests - Cloud Requests / Area Quests and Event Requests / Event Quests.
 Cloud Requests / Area Quests simply require a song to be completed while gaining a certain score.
 Later quests throw in other challenges (such as the "cool" pop up randomly changing to "miss" and "sad").
 Event Requests / Event Quests have special requirements such as requiring the player to play a "festival / special live" consisting of 3 songs in a row.
 The game also features new "medley" songs, which are fully playable compilations of popular returning and new tracks.
 The full versions of the songs comprising the medleys cannot be played in full.